Anyline/anyline-dotnet-examples/README.md

 ## Quick Start ##

-* Clone or Download this repository and open the Solution located inside the Examples/MAUI folder in Visual Studio.
+* Clone or Download this repository and open the Solution located inside the MAUI folder in Visual Studio.

 ## File summary ##